jrbromberg/bank-emails-to-spreadsheet/README.md

 Save and deploy.
 You will need to allow access and should be prompted to do so.

 Make sure you have some bank alert emails in your host Gmail labeled `BankTransactionUpdate`.
 Run the `checkForNewAlerts` function.
 Check the log, spreadsheet, and updated email labels to ensure the script is working.
-Test more scenarios  you deem necessary.
+Test more scenarios as you deem necessary.

 Add a timed trigger for `checkForNewAlerts`.
 I went with every five minutes.